vanny-sudo/Vannie/README.md

 ---

-# 🏛️ E-Government Feedbacks and Complaints Management System.
+# 🏛️ E-Government Feedbacks and Complaints Management System

-📢 A modern, user-centric platform that allows citizens to **submit feedbacks** and **lodge complaints** about government services in a transparent and accountable way.
+📢 A modern, user-centric platform that allows citizens to **submit feedback** and **lodge complaints** about government services in a transparent and accountable way.
 This system helps the government to track issues, respond efficiently, and improve public services.

 ---